kristenjacobs/container-networking/slides/Notes.md

     * *tap* device accepts/outputs raw ethernet packets.
 * How would we use it in this case.
 * Now no need for the static routes.

+## Slide: Diagram of the route of a packet through the tun devicies

 * Talk about the routing for the overlay.
 * This corresponds to the UDP backend for flannel (only recommended for debugging).
 * For production, the *VXLAN* backend is recommended.